volitank/nala/docs/nala.8.md

 **\--no-full**
 : *\--no-full* is specific to the **update/upgrade** command.
 Using this switch will run an **apt** regular upgrade which won't remove packages.
 By default **nala** uses a *full-upgrade*

+**\--no-autoremove**
+: *\--no-autoremove* stops nala from autoremoving packages.
+Packages that need to be removed in order to continue the update will still be removed.

 **\--verbose**
 : *\--verbose* prints more information that sticks around.
 By default we use "Progress Bars" to hide some things I would consider unnecessary.
 Using *--verbose* removes the progress bars and prints that information